-(BFPI): The City of Baltimore has proactively undertaken an collaboration on food issues.
+(BFPI): The City of Baltimore has collaboration on food issues.
 The Initiative includes a full-time Food Policy Director with two full-time staff housed in the Planning Department as well as dedicated staff in the Health Department and These departments focus on food entrepreneurship with an advisory committee of more than 60 stakeholders.
-Among the innovative solutions BFPI has developed are 1) a land leasing initiative that allows low-cost, mid-term leases of city-owned property for urban farms, (90% credit on real property tax), 3) a food procurement policy to promote protocol for a Food Resilience Plan. and 5) a Grocery Store Incentive Area credit to grocery stores that locate in food deserts, or for renovations to existing grocery stores that are
+Among the innovative solutions BFPI has developed are 1) a land leasing initiative that allows low-cost, mid-term leases of city-owned property for urban farms, (90% credit on real property tax), 3) a food procurement policy to promote protocol for a Food Resilience Plan. and 5) a Grocery Store Incentive Area food deserts, or for renovations to existing grocery stores that are